 For thousands of years a thinker was hunted down like an escaped convict.
-To him who had braved the Church, every door was shut, every knife was open.
-To shelter him from the wild storm, to give him a crust when dying, to put a cup of water to his cracked and bleeding lips; these were all crimes, not one of which the Church ever did forgive; and with the justice taught of her God, his helpless children were exterminated as scorpions and viners.
+To him who had braved the Church every door was shut, every knife was open.
+To shelter him from the wild storm, to give him a crust of bread when dying, to put a cup of water to his cracked and bleeding lips-these were all crimes, not one of which the Church ever did forgive; and with the justice taught of God his helpless children were exterminated as scorpions and vipers.

-Who at the present day can imagine the courage, the devotion to principle, the intellectual and moral grandeur, it once required to be an infidel, to brave the Church, her racks, her fagots, her dungeons, her tongues of fire-to defy and scorn her heaven and hell-her devil and her Gcd?
-They were the real saviors of our race, the destroyers of superstition, and the creators of Science.
+Who at the present day can imagine the courage, the devotion to principle, the intellectual and moral grandeur it once required to be an Infidel, to brave the Church, her racks, her fagots, her dungeons, her tongues of fire-to defy and scorn her heaven and her devil and her God?
+They were the noblest sons of earth.
+They were the real saviours of our race, the destroyers of superstition and the creators of science.
 They were the real Titans who bared their grand foreheads to all the thunderbolts of all the gods.

 The Church has been, and still is, the great robber.
 She has rifled not only the pockets but the brains of the world.
-She is the stone at the sepulchre of liberty; the upas tree, in whose shade the intellect of man has withered; the Gorgon beneath whose gaze the human heart has turned to stone.
-Under her influence even the Protestant mother expects to be happy in heaven, while her brave boy, who fell fighting for the rights of man, shall writhe in hell.
+She is the stone at the sepulchre of liberty; the upas tree in whose shade the intellect of man has withered; the Gorgon beneath whose gaze the human heart has turned to stone.

+Under her influence even the Protestant mother expects to be in heaven, while her brave boy who fell fighting for the rights of man shall writhe in hell.

 It is said that some of the Indian tribes place the heads of their children between pieces of bark until the form of the skull is permanently changed.
-To us this seems a most shocking custom; and yet, after all, is it not as bad to put the souls of our children in the straight-jacket of a creed? to so utterly deform their minds that they regard the God of the Bible as a being of infinite mercy, and really consider it a virtue to believe a thing just because it seems unreasonable?
-Every child in the Christian world has uttered its wondering protest against this outrage. machinery of the Church is constantly employed in corrupting the reason of children.
+To us this seems a most shocking custom, and yet, after all, is it as bad as to put the souls of our children in the straight jacket of a creed; to so utterly deform their minds that they regard the God of the Bible as a Being of infinite mercy, and really consider it a virtue to believe a thing just because it seems unreasonable?
+Every child in the Christian world has uttered its wondering protest against this outrage.
+All the machinery of the Church is constantly employed in thus corrupting the reason of children.
 In every possible way they are robbed of their own thoughts and forced to accept the statements of others.
-Every Sunday-school has for its object the crushing out of every germ of individuality.
-The poor children are taught that nothing can be more acceptable to God than unreasoning obedience and eyeless faith, and that to believe God did an impossible act is far better than to do a good one yourself.
-They are told that all religions have been simply the John-the-Baptists of ours; that all the gods of antiquity have withered and shrunken into the Jehovah of the Jews, and that all the longings and aspirations of the race are realised in the motto of the Evangelical Alliance, "Liberty in non-essentials;" that all there is, or ever was, of religion, can be found in the Apostles' Creed; that there is nothing left to be discovered; that all the thinkers are dead, and all the living should simply be believers; that we have only to repeat the epitaph found on the grave of Ewisdom; that graveyards are the best possible universities, and that the children must be for even beaten with the bones of the fathers.
+Every Sunday School has for its object the crushing out of every germ of individuality.
+The poor children are taught that nothing can be more acceptable to God than unreasoning obedience and eyeless faith, and that to believe that God did an impossible act is far better than to do a good one yourself.
+They are told that all the religions have been simply the John the Baptist of ours; that all the gods of antiquity have withered and shrunken into the Jehovah of the Jews; that all the longings and aspirations of the race are realized in the motto of the Evangelical alliance, "Liberty in non-essentials;" that all there is or ever was of religion can be found in the Apostle's creed; that there is nothing left to be discovered; that all the thinkers are dead, and all the living should simply be believers; that we have only to repeat the epitaph found on the grave of wisdom; that grave-yards are the best possible universities, and that the children must be forever beaten with the bones of the fathers.